mux-world/muxlp-tranches-protocol/README.md

 # mux-leverage-protocol

+> This project is stil under development.
+Use it at your own risk!

 ## Overview

 Mux Leverage Protocol is a protocol for creating tranche tokens to boost rewards from MUX staking protocols.